ArmedGuy/munition-framework/README.md

 ### System Requirements

  * PHP v5.4 or higher
- * Access to RewriteRules on webserver
+ * Access to RewriteRules on webserver...
- * Or access to php path-info
+ * Or access to PHP path_info
- *

 ### Installing